 Cats and Stress – Boredom and Lack of Stimulation

 Despite common beliefs, pets experience stress.
-Sometimes the stressors that send our furry friends into a state of high anxiety are easy to understand and notice, such as moving to a new home or adjusting to a new family member in the house.
-However, sometimes the stressors that plague an animal for long periods of time are not so noticeable to the human eye.
-When dealing with cats and stress, most humans accidentally overlook some of the more overloading stressors in their kitty’s life, assuming that these things are either not stressful or that the cat’s behavior is just a personality quirk.
-The list of high end kitty stress includes too much time alone, separation anxiety, and boredom.
+While some stressors that send our furry friends into a state of high anxiety are easy to recognize, such as moving to a new home or adjusting to a new family member, others are less noticeable.
+Cats, in particular, can experience stressors that often go undetected by humans.
+Many times, owners assume that a cat’s stress behaviors are personality quirks, failing to recognize the underlying causes.
+Common stressors in cats include too much time alone, separation anxiety, and boredom.
 Yes, boredom can lead to stress in cats.
-Just like other creatures, the cat’s mind needs a certain amount of stimulation daily.
-Without stimulation, a cat’s mind becomes overloaded with anxiousness, which in turn appears to come out in behavioral oddities such as self mutilation via excessive scratching and chewing.
+Just like other creatures, a cat’s mind requires a certain amount of stimulation daily.
+Without it, a cat’s mind can become overwhelmed with anxiety, manifesting in behaviors like self-mutilation through excessive scratching and chewing.

-If you are concerned about your cats and stress, the first step in combating a relatively easy to modify problem is to determine whether or not your kitties are showing signs of stress.
-Do they cry incessantly during certain times of the day?
-Are they forever grooming themselves, to the point where they leave raw or bare spots on their skin?
-Are they prone to excessive sleeping habits or are they quick to fight with each other or other animals in the home?
-Are you simply noticing changes in their behavior that are generally displeasing but have no committed cause?
-Cats who are experiencing stress often exhibit signs that range from mild to severe.
-Something as simple as an increased need for constant attention or sudden and out of character aloofness can mean that your cat is a little stressed out.
+If you’re concerned about your cat’s stress levels, the first step is to identify any signs of stress.
+Does your cat cry incessantly at certain times of the day?
+Is your cat constantly grooming to the point of raw or bare spots on their skin?
+Are they excessively sleeping, or quick to fight with other pets or animals in the house?
+You might notice behavioral changes that seem unpleasant but have no obvious cause.
+Cats experiencing stress may show a range of signs, from mild to severe.
+An increased need for constant attention or sudden aloofness could indicate stress.

 Share: